vatozZ/ITS4SDC-Artifact/README.md

 It includes:
 - The source code of the tool,
-- Scripts for dataset preperation and preprocessing,
+- Scripts for dataset preparation and preprocessing,
 - Configuration files for training
 - Model training and evaluation logic.